fermentationist/wordle-assistant/README.md

 ## Source data

-The complete 14,000+ word list of every word the game will accept as valid can be found in the Wordle client-side JavaScript code.
+The complete 14,855 word list of every word the game will accept as valid can be found in the Wordle client-side JavaScript code.

 However, the set of words from which solutions are actually drawn is much smaller.
-Answers are said to be determined for every day through 10/20/2027 ([https://www.cnet.com/culture/how-to-download-wordle-and-play-offline-for-the-next-5-years](https://www.cnet.com/culture/how-to-download-wordle-and-play-offline-for-the-next-5-years)), making a much shorter list of 2,315 words.
+Answers are said to be determined for every day through 10/20/2027 ([https://www.cnet.com/culture/how-to-download-wordle-and-play-offline-for-the-next-5-years](https://www.cnet.com/culture/how-to-download-wordle-and-play-offline-for-the-next-5-years)), making a much shorter list of 2,309.

-I used [this version](https://github.com/LaurentLessard/wordlesolver/blob/main/solutions_nyt.txt) of the 2,315 word list, though the same one can be found in many places around the internet.
-Apparently, this list used to be defined in the client side code, but that unfortunately is no longer the case.
-Instead, it is now possible to get the solution for each specific day through the NYTimes API, by using the endpoint https://www.nytimes.com/svc/wordle/v2/{YYYY}-{MM}-{DD}.json.
+The same single long array, contains both the solutions as well as all the other acceptable words.
+However, the app seems to be getting the solution for each specific day from the NYTimes API, by using the endpoint `https://www.nytimes.com/svc/wordle/v2/{YYYY}-{MM}-{DD}.json`.
 As of this time (11/2022), I am only able to get answers through the API for as far ahead as 01/07/2023.
 It presently returns "undefined" for any later date (though this will obviously change as time passes).

-For this reason, I am unable to verify the authenticity or completeness of the list that I am using, nor am I able to compile my own list.
+Fortunately, the first 12,546 words of the array appear to be alphabetized, while the last 2,309 words, starting with "cigar" (which we know was the first Wordle) are not.
+I used these last 2,309 words as my source list.

-Because it is supposedly ordered by date, I re-sorted it alphbetically instead.
+Because it seemed to be ordered by date, I re-sorted it alphbetically instead.
 My goal was not to make a page that displays the current day's answer, but to make an interactive app that allows the user to see the list of possible answers dwindle in response to their guesses.

 ## Note
 This project is primarily an exercise in web development, and I do not actually recommend that you make a habit of cheating at Wordle, as it is a lot less fun than trying to solve the puzzle in earnest (and it is also a bit silly to cheat at a game you play against yourself).